From Ohio History Central

 After securing Fort Duquesne, the English renamed it Fort Pitt in honor of William Pitt.
 Pitt, the English Prime Minister during the French and Indian War, had determined that the only way that England could defeat France in Europe in this war was first to conquer the French in the New World.
 He sent thousands of British soldiers to North America to assist the English colonists in driving the French from the continent.
 By 1759, the English had secured practically all of France's possessions in North America.
 The New World portion of the war came to a close.
 Under the Treaty of Paris (1763) France relinquished control of all of its former territories in North America to England.

-Fort Pitt remained under England's control until the American Revolution, when the colonists took possession of it.
-The fort served as an important trading post with the Ohio Country natives for both the English and the Americans.
-As more and more Americans sought to improve their fortunes by moving into the Ohio Country, Indians began to attack the settlers.
-The fort's garrison actively protected people moving into the region.
+Fort Pitt remained under England's control until the American Revolution, when the colonists gained possession of it.
+The fort served as an important trading post with the Ohio Country American Indian nations for both the English and the Americans.
+As more and more Americans sought to improve their fortunes by moving into the Ohio Country -- the traditional and American-promised safe homelands for American Indian peoples -- Ohio's American Indian nations began to attack the settlers.
+The fort's garrison sought to actively protect whites moving into the region.
 In the mid-1770s, the English renamed the installation Fort Dunmore.
 John Murray, Lord Dunmore, served as the royal governor of New York and later in Virginia.
 Once the colonists declared their independence, they renamed the fortification Fort Pitt.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.